expertanalytics/website/content/about/employees/bastian/index.md

 From his academic work, Bastian has gained substantial experience in combining large amounts of clinical imaging data with computational models.
 He is used to performing resource--demanding computations on supercomputers, including numerical simulations and training deep neural networks.
-Being a pragmatic programmer eager to learn new methods, he used shape optimization methods in a data--driven approach to simplify the intricate workflow of his simulations.
+Being a pragmatic programmer eager to learn new techniques, he used shape optimization methods in a data--driven approach to simplify the intricate workflow of his simulations.